psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 Step 1
 ------

-The data is separated from the Study Forrest GIT-annex repository.
-Before this step, the git-annex meta-data repository for Study Forrest must be cloned and set ready to use.
+The data is separated from the *studyforrest* GIT-annex repository.
+Before this step, the git-annex meta-data repository for *studyforrest* must be cloned and set ready to use.
 See more instructions from http://studyforrest.org/pages/access.html.